Talking to Kids About Cancer

 - information about cancer and its treatment

 - access to benefits and programs to help cover the cost of cancer treatment, such as assistance in paying for prescription medicines, transport and utility services

 - drafting of wills or basic legal advice

 - home care services, such as Meals on Wheels, visiting nurses and home help

 - aids and appliances to make life easier at home

 The availability of services may vary depending on where you live, and some services will be free but others might have a cost.
-To find good sources of support and information, you can talk to the social worker or nurse at your hospital or treatment centre, get in touch with Cancer Council 13 11 20 or download our booklets ‘Cancer and Your Finances’ and ‘Cancer, Work & You’.
+For more information, you can talk to the social worker or nurse at your hospital or treatment centre.
+You can also contact Cancer Council 13 11 20 or download our booklets ‘Cancer and Your Finances’ and ‘Cancer, Work & You’.

 This information is reviewed by